I enjoy preparing dinner and pondering for a moment while looking into the fridge and considering the options available to me.

 28) Tortellini and Sausage Bake

-This is the dinner I make when I want people to quit talking and just eat.
+This is the type of dinner I make when I want to encourage people to stop talking and just start eating.